 As well as external issues creating damp problems for houses, internal faults can also lead to moisture issues and mould.
 A leaking pipe hidden within a wall, or poor quality ventilation, can also have a similar result eating away at the timber in your home and creating a health hazard.

 To the naked eye damp issues may not always be obvious.
-Professional building inspections such as SC Building & Pest Inspections not only visually inspect properties but also use moisture meters when carrying out a comprehensive assessment of a property.
+Professional building inspections such as Smart Choice Building & Pest Inspections not only visually inspect properties but also use moisture meters when carrying out a comprehensive assessment of a property.
 They even hop onto the roof to check for leaks, or potential leaks, that may lead to a damp issue in the future.

 Dampness is a problem that could cost a property owner tens of thousands of dollars to overcome, but it costs just $420 for a comprehensive fixed priced building inspection before you purchase the property.